These 25 amaretto cocktails will surely tantalize your tastebuds.

 Combining the flavors of amaretto, cranberry juice, and fresh orange juice, this cocktail couldn’t be more flavorful.

-You’ll get subtle notes of sweet roasted almond goodness from the amaretto, tartness from the cranberry, and a bright and citrusy flavor from the orange juice.
+You’ll get subtle notes of sweet roasted almond goodness from the amaretto, sour flavor from the cranberry, and a bright and citrusy taste from the orange juice.

 Each element has something wonderful to offer, and together, they create a beautiful flavor harmony.